daver234/SamsClubTVBuyingGuide/README.md

 ---

 Attributions
-* TV scene kit image was purchased from Turbosquid.com
+* TV scene kit image was purchased from Turbosquid.com.
-* None of the assets in here should be used in a commercial product
+* None of the assets in here should be used in a commercial product.
-* Icons from icons8.com
+* Icons from icons8.com.

 Copyright Dave Rothschild October 2017